Icinga/icinga2/doc/6-advanced-topics.md

 ## <a id="dependencies"></a> Dependencies

-Icinga 2 uses host and service dependencies as attribute directly on the host or service object or template.
+Icinga 2 uses host and service [Dependency](#objecttype-dependency) objects either directly defined or as inline definition as `dependencies` dictionary.
+The `parent_host` and `parent_service` attributes are mandatory, `child_host` and `child_service` attributes are obsolete within inline definitions in an existing service object or service inline definition.

 A service can depend on a host, and vice versa.
 A service has an implicit dependeny (parent) to its host.
 A host to host dependency acts implicit as host parent relation.

 A common scenario is the Icinga 2 server behind a router.
 Checking internet access by pinging the Google DNS server `google-dns` is a common method, but